whatsrupp/CV/README.md

 #### Makers Academy (March - June 2017)

 The marketing team at Makers pitch it as 'Learning to code in 12 weeks' and I definitely learnt Javascript and Ruby to a good standard.
 However, having gone through the process, I think the main value I took from a bootcamp like Makers were the values and culture I picked up from it.
-It taught me how to be and pro-active and independent learner in order to deal with problems that initially seem unsolvable.
+It taught me how to be a pro-active and independent learner in order to deal with problems that initially seem unsolvable.
 It taught me how to collaborate and work in a group environment.
 Finally, it taught me how to be excited about work.

 As a summary, over the 3 months I was exposed to: